The fantastic story of Irena Sendler

 Irena Sendler wasn’t a hero.
-She just did what we she and everyone else was called to do.
-Get to know the story of Irena Sendler, a “normal” person who saved more than 2500 from the ghetto in Warsaw during Second World War.
+She just did what she and everyone else was called to do.
+Get to know the story of Irena Sendler, a “normal” person who saved more than 2500 from the ghetto in Warsaw during the Second World War.

 Isn’t a person saving 2500 people from the Ghetto and from a certain death in concentration camps a hero?
 We might say so, but read what Irena Sendler thought about her status and what she had done.

 Let me stress most emphatically that we who were rescuing children are not some kind of heroes.
 Indeed, that term irritates me greatly.
 The opposite is true.
 I continue to have pangs of conscience that I did so little.

 To Irena doing good was simply a part of the task of being a human being.
 She stresses this even more as she said: „I was brought up to believe that a person must be rescued when drowning, regardless of religion and nationality. „